PCRE2Project/pcre2/meson/README.md

 shared-only, and 16-bit-only installations were also checked for exact target availability and valid legacy CMake library variables.

+The full native feature matrix has also been checked with JIT, zlib, bzip2, and readline enabled.
+The Meson test suite, the complete core test suite under Valgrind, the static/shared producer regression check, and the canonical shared symbol manifests all pass.
+All four installed pkg-config modules resolve, and shared and fully static `pcre2demo` consumers compile and run.
+A separate editline-enabled, readline-disabled build also passes.
+After normalizing Meson's Debian multiarch library directory and standard `PCRE2Config*.cmake` filename spelling, the 273 installed paths match the Linux CMake install manifest.

 A Windows GNU cross-build using Zig has also been checked with all code-unit widths and both library variants.
 Release and debug-postfixed DLLs, static archives, import libraries, both MinGW compatibility naming options, install